-Using MPS Debugger
+Using the MPS Debugger

-MPS Debugger provides an API to create debuggers for custom languages.
+The MPS Debugger provides an API to create debuggers for custom languages.
 Java Debugger plugin, included into MPS distribution, allows user to debug programs which are written in languages which are finally generated into Base Language/Java.
 We use this plugin below to illustrate MPS Debugger features, which all are available to other lagnuages via API.

 - Creating an instance of run configuration

 - Debugging language definitions

 - Examining a state of a program at a breakpoint

 We start with description of how to debug a java application.
 If a user has a class with main method, a Java Application run configuration should be used to run/debug such a program.